sykesjd/pretty-good-todo/README.md

 ### Client-Facing Application

 After executing `npm start`, navigate to `localhost:3000` in your browser to view the PrettyGoodTodo client.
 On this page, you will be presented with a list of today's todos.
 Above the list of todos is the navigation for date selection, where you can go to the next or previous day or select a day directly in the date field.
-Below the list of todos is a form for creating a new todo, where you enter the name of the todo and an optional message to accompany the todo.
+On the right side of the list of todos is a form for creating a new todo, where you enter the name of the todo and an optional message to accompany the todo.

 On each todo, you will see a checkbox for indicating whether the todo has been completed; an information icon for toggling viewing the message accompanying the todo; an edit icon for editing the todo, at which point the 'new todo' form becomes an 'edit todo' form; and a delete icon for deleting the todo entirely.